coronel08/my-notes/notes/docs/aws.md

 -   Amazon RDS (Relational Database Service) - SQL to store and query data, managed service that automates scaling, backups, and setup.
 Stored on EBS.
 Can host MySQL, Oracle, Microsoft SQL, MariaDB, Postgres.
     -   Read Replicas - up to 5 Read Replicas, ASYNC so reads are eventually caught up.
 Cant write to replica.
 IF AWS in same region you do not pay for data transfers
+        -   Cross-Region Read Replicas - ensure availability in case regional avilability issues.
     -   RDS Multi AZ(Disaster Recovery) failover in case of loss
+    -   Backups - Automated backup feature enables point in time recovery and limited to a single AWS Region.
+Will store for a user-specified retention period (0-35 days).
+        -   Multi AZ - backups occur on standby to reduce I/O impact on primary
+        -   Multi Regional - manual snapshots and read replicas are supported across multiple Regions.
     -   Encryption - encrypt with AWS KMS.
 If master is not encrypted the read replicas can't be encrypted.
 SSL Certificate to encrypt data in flight,needs to be turned on.
     -   Security - uses security groups to control which IP can communicate.
 Can also use Policies, username and password or IAM-token authentication(only in Mysql and Postgresql and only last 15 mins)
 -   Amazon Aurora - Mysql and PostgreSQL relational database, an Amazon RDS service.
 5x performance.
 Offers high availability, read scaling, and auto scaling
     -   Can have up to 15 read replicas and a Master
     -   Has writer endpoint for master and reader endpoint for load balancing replicas
 -   Amazon ElastiCache - managed Redis or Memcached service.
 In memory DB that makes app stateless.
+Improves latency for read heavy application or compute intensive workloads.
-    -   REDIS - has Read Replicas and data durability, backup and restore features.
+    -   REDIS - has Read Replicas and data durability, snapshot, backup and restore features.
+Supports transactions.
+Nodes must be in the same Region.
+SINGLE-THREAD architecture.
+        -   When using cluster mode there are limitations:
+            1. Cannot manually promote any of the replica nodes to primary
+            2. Multi-AZ is required
+            3. Can only change the structure of a cluster, node type, and number of nodes by restoring from a backup
     -   MEMCACHED - Multi-node for sharding, no backup and restore or replication.
 For data that can be lost.
+NO REPLICATION, MULTITHREADED-Architecture.
     -   Cache Strategies
         -   Lazy-Loading - Only requested data is cached.
 If data not in cache it has to read cache, read db, and then write to cache resulting in higher read latency.
 Data can also be stale as it isnt updated right away.
         -   Write Through - Data in cache is never stale but gets a write penalty instaed of read penalty.
 Data is written to cache then written to db